qiaunna/nd013-c1-vision-starter/README.md

 #### Adjust Learning Rate
 The following images are the loss metrics for experiment 2.
+The final training rate was set at 0.0001819.This model performs the best in detecting the density of tracked vehicles in the dataset.

 ![alr1](https://user-images.githubusercontent.com/22205974/149428180-58f29b54-cddc-4297-bb05-8c6a320e7eb5.PNG)
 ![alr2](https://user-images.githubusercontent.com/22205974/149428198-5c7bb181-1d49-47bb-86e1-fd38379f3502.PNG)